 Rent To Own Pros and Cons | Is It Worth It?

-Rent to own (often referred to as a lease option or lease to purchase) is an alternative path to homeownership that has gained significant traction in the BC real estate market — especially among buyers who feel locked out of today’s housing prices.
+Rent to own (often referred to as a lease option or lease to purchase) is an alternative path to homeownership that has gained significant traction in the BC real estate market.
+It functions as a tool for housing affordability by lowering the barrier to entry for standard market properties.

-For many people, it’s not a lack of motivation holding them back, but the reality of rising home prices, stricter mortgage rules, self-employment income challenges, or immigration and documentation hurdles.
-Others worry about “missing the market” entirely while trying to save a full down payment in an increasingly expensive environment.
+For many would be homeowners, it’s not a lack of motivation holding them back, but rather the reality of rising home prices, stricter mortgage rules, self-employment income documentation, or immigration hurdles.
+Others worry about “missing the market” entirely while trying to save a full down payment in an appreciating market.

-Rent to own (also called lease-to-own, lease-option, or lease-purchase) is an arrangement where you move into a home as a tenant today, lock in a future purchase price, and work toward buying the home at the end of your term — typically one to five years.
+Rent to own is a hybrid real estate transaction where an occupant moves in as a tenant, locks in a future purchase price, and accumulates equity toward buying the home at the end of the term.

 • Lease Purchase Agreement: Creates a binding legal obligation to buy the home at the end of the term.
 If you are unable to complete the purchase, you may be in breach of contract, which can carry significant legal and financial consequences.

-1. You pay an upfront option deposit (typically 3.5–5% of the purchase price).
+1. The buyer/tenant pays an upfront option fee (typically 3.5–5% of the purchase price).

-2. You move in and pay monthly rent, a portion of which (the rent credit) accumulates toward your future down payment.
+2. The tenant pays monthly rent, a portion of which (the rent credit) accumulates toward your future down payment.
+Tenants pay higher rent than a standard rental because of the equity portion and market premium.

 3. At the end of the term, you use your option deposit and rent credits as equity and purchase the home through a conventional mortgage.